dps923/winter2020/notes/week07.md

 The professor will guide you through the topic hightlights in the textbook.

-Best practices and wrap-up for...
+Review, best practices and wrap-up for...
 Chapter 12: Add Item Screen
 Chapter 13: Delegates and Protocols
 Chapter 14: Edit Items